Five Forks, South Carolina: History

-The Five Forks area is named for a conflux of five roads, which the Greenville edition of The Post and Courier identifies as Woodruff (the main east–west artery), Batesville, Scuffletown, Bennetts Bridge, and one now called Five Forks Road.
+Five Forks is named for a conflux of five roads, which the Greenville edition of The Post and Courier identifies as Woodruff (the main east–west artery), Batesville, Scuffletown, Bennetts Bridge, and one now called Five Forks Road.
 The area was still very rural into the early 1990s before rapid growth made it a destination for shopping, restaurants, and entertainment.
 A 1983 USGS map of the region shows an asterisk- or star-shaped intersection of roads – Woodruff passing through, with Adams Mill, Five Forks, and Scuffletown – before a Woodruff bypass and other realignment changed it.

 In 2019, Niche.com ranked Five Forks as the best place to live, and second best place to raise a family, out of 190 best places in South Carolina.

 In April 2019, an EF1 tornado was confirmed to have touched down, beginning in Simpsonville and ending its path in Five Forks.

 In March 2021, an area plan for Five Forks was posted by Greenville County for comment.
 The plan had been developed since 2018 by a committee of Five Forks residents to address heavy traffic, loss of trees, and inconsistent growth, and covers commercial design, environmental protection, and goals for residential control.
 All three county council members who represent parts of Five Forks support the plan, and no one spoke against it at a public hearing in May 2021.
 The county's addition of overlay districts, as suggested by the plan, would legally govern future development in Five Forks.
 A motion for the council to adopt the plan as an amendment to the county's comprehensive plan was unanimously carried in August 2021.